idrucheez/Smart-RainGuard-Drying-Rack-System/Smart-Rain-Cover-System/docs/TEST_CHECKLIST.md

 - [ ] RPWM is connected to D5.
 - [ ] LPWM is connected to D6.
 - [ ] Rain sensor DO is connected to D7.
-- [ ] Electrolytic capacitors have correct polarity.
 - [ ] Exposed wires cannot touch each other.
 - [ ] The mechanism can be disconnected quickly in an emergency.